sateeshperi/nextflow_varcal/nextflow/nextflow_install.md

 ---

->If `Unable to initialize nextflow environment` error:
+>When executing nextflow if you see `Unable to initialize nextflow environment` error:
 >
 >```bash
 >unset JAVA_TOOL_OPTIONS